 When will classes start?

-Classes begin for the Fall 2018 semester on Wednesday, September 5 (after Labor Day).
-New Graduate Student Orientation begins on August 31 for international students and September 4 for domestic students.
-See the 2018 Academic Calendar for more details.
+New Graduate Student Orientation begins on August 28th for international students and August 30th for domestic students.
+See the Fall 2020 Academic Calendar for details.

 What if I have more questions?